StephanieGalindo10/Vue-Blogging/README.md

 # Vue-Blogging

-Inspirations: I wanted to create a todo list that would allow the user to add Blog post using Vue.js.
+Inspirations: I wanted to create a blog post website that would allow the user to add Blog post using Vue.js.
 Building a blog using post template and build blog post componets in Vue.

 Theme: Created a women theme blog for updating their simple post.